 In the event of any complaint arising we normally expect in the first instance for such complaint to come to the fee earner/Departmental Head involved.
 Upon receipt of any such complaint, whether verbal or in writing, the complainant will be sent a copy of this complaints procedure.

 NB.
-For any complaint involving work undertaken by, or supervised by Mr Beaumont, the complaint will be handled by another Member of the firm.
+For any complaint involving work undertaken by, or supervised by Mr Rees, the complaint will be handled by another Member of the firm.

 If a complaint is lodged orally, then the Member handling the complaint (as above) will ask that it be confirmed in writing with an explanation as to the circumstances surrounding the complaint.